TourmalineCore/inner-circle-documentation/code-style/api-code-style.md

 ## Ports

-5501, 5502, .etc - book ports before adding services in this docs table (ToDo move from here)
+You need to book ports before adding services in this docs table (ToDo move from here).

+The key take away is to provide a convention to make a conscious decision about ports for a new service and enable all product services parallel run on a developer's computer.

+When you add a new service you need to add a new row at the end of this table as a copy of the previous one and increment each port by 1.
+For instance, the last service ports were: 5501, 6501, 7501, 8501 => the new ones will be 5502, 6502, 7502, 8502.

+This approach should be scalable to make other products using this infra and approaches.
+In case of a new product we might use not 500 but 600.
+So the first service ports will be: 5601, 6601, 7601, 8601.

 ### Local
 | Service Name           | Api in IDE | Api in Docker Compose |  Db in Docker Compose |MockServer in Docker Compose |